zacharytscott/todo/README.md

 If you don't want to use Docker, you will need to run an instance of MongoDB with a database named "todos" and a single collection called "todos".
 ### Building and running the Node.js server

 Next, we need to build the server.
-Once you database is up and running, simply run the following two commands in the project's server directory:
+Once your database is up and running, simply run the following two commands in the project's server directory:

 ```
 npm install